Rental bonds fact sheet

 What happens if a Dispute resolution request (Form 16) is sent to the RTA?

 If dispute resolution is requested through the RTA, a conciliator will contact the parties and help them come to an agreement.
-If no agreement is reached, they will issue a Notice of unresolved dispute, allowing the parties to apply to the Tribunal for a decision to be made.
+If no agreement is reached, they will issue a Notice of unresolved dispute, allowing the parties to apply to the Queensland Civil and Administrative Tribunal (QCAT) for a decision to be made.
 There are tight time limits that apply.

 Further information